mozzarellaV8/agora-marketplace/poisson.md

 ## Poisson Distrubution

-It's been noted that as `lambda` gets larger, the Poisson distribution begins to approximate to normal.
+It's been noted that as `lambda` gets larger, the Poisson distribution begins to approximate the Normal.
 A quick look at this:

 ``` {r}
 par(mfrow = c(2, 2), mar = c(8, 8, 8, 8), bty = "l", las = 1)